 Open the eChook app and go to settings.
 Touch 'Select Bluetooth Device' and select your newly paired device from the list.

-Back in the main app screen, press the blue bluetooth connect button.
+Back in the main app screen, press the blue bluetooth connect button in the bottom left corner.
 It should start displaying information from the board.
 At this point, the only data will be the supply voltage.

 If the app can’t connect it will try to reconnect regularly.
 This will happen if the BT module has lost power, but it will also happen if the data being sent from the eChook stops, therefore if the Arduino isn’t programmed properly and isn't regularly sending out data, the bluetooth will appear to fail to connect.